-Cheyenne - 25 yrs.
-Not Currently Available Cheyenne is a 25 year old QH/TWH or STB cross mare.
+Cheyenne - 30+ yrs.
+Cheyenne is a 30+ year old QH/TWH or STB cross mare.
 She came from a local farm where they did the best they could for her, but sadly, her owner has cancer and was having a very hard time.
 They did the right thing and reached out for help.
 The Clark County Sheriff's Dept. then called us and asked us for our help.
 Cheyenne is now here and will probably live out her remaining years here with us, unless the perfect home and situation comes up for her.
 Even though she is an old gal and is very thin, she is still peppy, in good spirits, loves people, has near perfect manners and is a true sweetheart.
 We are glad her owners decided to give her up so that we all do not have to go through what happened with Roy again.
 We will get her teeth done, feet trimmed, get her on a de-worming program and work slowly to get her back to good weight, along with a Coggins and her vaccinations.
 This will be a long road ahead of Cheyenne, but we do not see any reason that she cannot bounce back like Faith did.
 She is a joy to be around and has a great outgoing personality.
 We are excited to share the beginning of her journey with all of our website readers and followers and will keep her listing updated as we move forward and watch her progress.
-If you would like to make a donation toward the cost of her feed, hay, dental work, hoof care, de-worming or vaccinations, donations are accepted and appreciated.
+If you would like to make a donation toward the cost of her feed, hay, dental work, hoof care, de-worming or vaccinations, donations are accepted and appreciated. *Note: When Cheyenne was examined by the vet and had her teeth tended to, the vet determined she was older than 25, probably well into her 30s.
 Attached Images

 I'm so glad you're taking this sweet lady in, and hope to see her improve soon.